-Both California and federal law provide protection for employees with disabilities.
-The Americans with Disabilities Act (ADA) and California's Fair Employment and Housing Act (FEHA) requires employers to make reasonable accommodations to help employees with disabilities perform their jobs.
+Both California and federal laws provide protection for employees with disabilities.
+The Americans with Disabilities Act (ADA) and California's Fair Employment and Housing Act (FEHA) require employers to make reasonable accommodations to help employees with disabilities perform their jobs.

 Under the Americans with Disabilities Act, a disabled person is defined as someone who:

-- Has a physical or mental impairment that substantially limits a major life activity such as seeing, hearing, walking, breathing, working, or learning; or
+- Has a physical or mental impairment that substantially limits a major life activity such as seeing, hearing, walking, breathing, working or learning

 They must identify the employee's essential job duties and determine whether an accommodation impacting those duties would cause an "undue hardship."
 They must also work with the employee to determine the appropriate accommodation.
 This is far more than simply saying "no" to the accommodation requested by the employee.